ContiLab-usc/xtune/README.md

 single penalty parameter $\lambda$ applied equally to all regression coefficients to control the amount of regularization in the model.

-Better prediction accuracy may be achieved by allowing a **differential amount of shrinkage**.
+Better prediction accuracy may be achieved by allowing a **different amount of shrinkage**.
 Ideally, we want to give a small penalty to important features and a large penalty to unimportant features.
 We guide the penalized regression model with external data **$Z$**  that are